 Attendance is required for all courses to meet the educational requirements of the program.
 Two unexcused absences during a classroom course will result in an automatic grade of F for the course.
 More than two unexcused absences during a practicum shall lead to a failure for the course.
 Grades of A or B are considered acceptable for graduate-level training.
-A grade of W shall not affect standing in a program.
+A grade of W shall not affect standing in a program; however, a W grade may affect a student's academic progress status for obtaining financial aid.
 Students who receive a grade of F are put on academic probation and must repeat the course(s) within one year.
-Master's students must maintain a 3.0 GPA; doctoral students a 3.5 GPA for graduation.
+Doctoral students must maintain a 3.5 GPA and master's students must maintain a 3.0 GPA for successful graduation.
 Students who do not meet these requirements, or who cannot raise their GPA to meet program requirements will be dismissed from the program.